openscaler-training/docker-K8s-Training/KCA - Foundation/CNCF & Linux Foundation/1 - CNCF K8S Certification path.md

 you get the basics , deep dive for another session ^UhXICMqJ

-Please for your good, watch this video fist before assisting to the session  ^2b31vLyO
+Please for your good, watch those videos fist before assisting to the session  ^2b31vLyO

 14 hours is long I know but it worthy, it ok to do not grasp it all, we will review it before starting.
 2x to 3x ;0 duable ^Cu4K9iO7